Keelung: Early history

 Keelung was first inhabited by the Ketagalan, a tribe of Taiwanese aborigine.
 The Spanish expedition to Formosa in the early 17th century was its first contact with the West; by 1624 the Spanish had built San Salvador de Quelung, a fort in Keelung serving as an outpost of the Manila-based Spanish East Indies.
 The Spanish ruled it as a part of Spanish Formosa.
+Besides the native Taiwanese aborigines, the Spanish authorities from Spanish Manila settled North Taiwan (especially Keelung and Tamsui) with a mixture of Sangley Chinese (primarily Fujianese traders), Christian Japanese, native Filipinos (e.g. Kapampangan, Tagalogs, etc.) as merchants and laborers, and some Mexican Mestizos, Mulattos, Blacks, Mexican Amerindians as soldiers and laborers and a few Spanish Filipinos from Spanish Philippines and rarely Mexican Criollo Spaniards from New Spain (Mexico) as Catholic friar missionaries and colonial leaders, with the Latin Americans from New Spain (Mexico) brought over to North Taiwan from Manila through the Manila-Acapulco Galleons.
 From 1642 to 1661 and 1663–1668, Keelung was under Dutch control.
 The Dutch East India Company took over the Spanish Fort San Salvador at Santissima Trinidad.
 They reduced its size and renamed it Fort Noort-Hollant.
 The Dutch had three more minor fortifications in Keelung and also a little school and a preacher.